ComputerElite/RedBar/README.md

 # Red Bar

-Changes the color of the health bar according to your health
+Changes the color of the health bar according to your health.

+**Features:**
+- fading between colors
+- rainbow health bar
+- multiple colors for different health values
+- fadeout of the health bar

 ## Credits